Episodes

 Thanks for listening to the BattleFest podcast - you can support us by subscribing, sharing and leaving us a review.
 Check back next week for more recordings from the Battle of Ideas festival 2021.

-A new #BattleFest recording from the Battle of Ideas festival 2021: https://www.battleofideas.org.uk/session/a-nudge-too-far-the-rise-of-behavioural-psychology-and-technocracy/
+A new #BattleFest recording from the Battle of Ideas festival 2021: https://www.battleofideas.org.uk/session/racism-and-how-to-fight-it/

 Thanks for listening to the BattleFest podcast - you can support us by subscribing, sharing and leaving us a review.
 Check back next week for more recordings from the Battle of Ideas festival 2021.

-A new #BattleFest recording from the Battle of Ideas festival 2021: https://www.battleofideas.org.uk/session/20-years-in-afghanistan-what-happened/
+A new #BattleFest recording from the Battle of Ideas festival 2021: https://www.battleofideas.org.uk/session/the-status-of-science-after-the-pandemic/

 Thanks for listening to the BattleFest podcast - you can support us by subscribing, sharing and leaving us a review.
 Check back next week for more recordings from the Battle of Ideas festival 2021.